Mirko and Slavko: Plot and characters

 Prior to the invasion of Yugoslavia, young Mirko was a baker's apprentice somewhere in Šumadija.
 After the Axis occupation of Yugoslavia, Mirko decided to join the Partisans, exchanging two breads for a gun with a soldier of the defeated and disbanded Royal Yugoslav Army.
 In the initial three episodes, Mirko's comrades are two other young Partisans, Zoran and Boško, Boško dying in a battle with German soldiers.
 In episode four, the character of Slavko was introduced.

 While Mirko is always brave and determined, Slavko tends to hesitate and sometimes can even get scared.
-That is why Mirko is typically armed with MP 40, which was usually reserved for partisan commanders, while Slavko is typically armed with a regular riffle.
+That is why Mirko is typically armed with MP 40, which was usually reserved for partisan commanders, while Slavko is typically armed with a regular rifle.

 Film adaptation

 Mirko and Slavko was the first and only Yugoslav comic to be adapted into a live action film during the existence of the country.
 The 1973 film Mirko and Slavko, directed by Branimir "Tori" Janković, starred Vladimir Radenković as Mirko, Dragan Radonjić as Slavko and Velimir "Bata" Živojinović as Commander.
 The film was disliked by Žižović, who described it as "unrealistic and pretentious" and stated that it "ruined the comic".